matt-sd-watson/spora/docs/2-INPUTS.md

 # Inputs

-outbreaker accepts two modes of arguments that the user may pass: \
+spora accepts two modes of arguments that the user may pass: \
     • arguments listed in a config.yaml file as serialized key-value pairs \
     • Individual CLI arguments passed through Python argparse syntax